 We closed out the day with a fascinating discussion on digital identity—an issue that sits at the intersection of commerce, regulation and security.
 The United Nations has set an ambitious goal of establishing a legal identity for every person on the planet by the year 2023.
 Technology is key to achieving scalability and security, while also addressing privacy concerns.
 The challenge is making this achievable across populations.
 The answer may be at our fingertips.
 Are our mobile devices the solution for a more universal, convenient way to prove identity to access government and commercial services?
 Regardless of the mechanism used, the panelists stressed the need for clear and logical standards that can evolve with both practice and technology.

 The notion of a recurring Thomson Reuters conference to connect with government was established a year ago, and one that our entire team has happily embraced.
 Our goals this year were to drive discussions on pressing global issues, illuminate the needs of government, and encourage creative collaboration amongst the public and private sectors.
 I think I can confidently say that we hit all our marks.
 We have created new opportunities to engage government customers and support them in navigating change, weathering disruption and finding the answers necessary to support their mission.
 We’ve set a high bar for next year, and that’s a good challenge to have!

-Explore insights on and analysis of the issues and evolving global trends facing government professionals in Answers Magazine.
 Learn more about how Thomson Reuters serves the government industry here.